I sat at my desk with a feeling of dread in the pit of my stomach. How do I raise enough gifts to meet our year-end fundraising goal?

 Follow-up should be prompt and personalized based on how each call goes.
 Be sure to allow time in your day to get it done.
 Thank each donor you call for their time and provide any additional information they requested.
 Some donors will be surprised to hear they haven’t given and ask for details on their giving history, while others may want more information about programs they’ve supported in the past.
 The key to all follow-up is that it is prompt and answers questions thoroughly.
 When appropriate, you should always include a link to make a gift online.

 As the end of the year approaches, you can still raise money from your previous donors.
 Don’t overlook the phone as an essential part of your year-end fundraising toolbox.
 Pick up your phone, call your donors and see what you can raise.
 Even if the gift doesn’t come by the end of this year, it could give you a strong start for the year ahead.

 Join Sara Leonard for Fundraising Classes at NLC

-- Fundraising 101 (January 31 or July 17): This program is designed for those who have less than three years of fundraising experience but have a responsibility or share responsibility for fundraising at their organization.
+- Fundraising 101 (July 17): This program is designed for those who have less than three years of fundraising experience but have a responsibility or share responsibility for fundraising at their organization.